-STORAGE PROTECTION: A system of keys at the page level is used in the SIRIS 3 and SIRIS 8 environments.
-In the GCOS 64 environment, to avoid artificial restrictions on the placement of segments in memory, the DPS 7 protects every segment individually with an automatic system of rings and protection levels.
-This protection system, implemented by hardware and firmware, protects segments on the basis of the information they contain rather than their physical location.
+STORAGE PROTECTION: In the GCOS 64 environment, to avoid artificial restrictions on the placement of segments in memory, the DPS 7 protects every segment individually with an automatic system of rings and protection levels.
+This protection system, implemented by hardware and firmware, protects segments on the basis of the information they contain rather then their physical location.